pinobatch/little-things-nes/oekakids/README.md

 becomes 1 while the pen is on the tablet, and the second reflects the space bar.

+Below the canvas are two rows of digits indicating how long the driver spent waiting for the tablet to acknowledge each half-bit, in 11-cycle units.
+These are hexadecimal $0 to $16, then space meaning $17, then various canvas border tiles meaning $18 to $1F.

 At the top of the screen is a gray bar.
 Its height is proportional to how long the program took to read the position from the tablet.
 A ruler at top left helps measure how tall the gray bar is.